RafaPolit/dcs-web-bios/README.md

 - At the moment, the available interfaces are limited to those modules I own and have need for extra inputs that my HOTAS may not provide (mostly MFDs)
 - As hinted above, you need to have fixed and known IP addresses for the machines involved in the process

-## Initial Modules / Screens
+## Current Modules / Screens

 This list will grow!
-But, for the time being, you have access to limited modules and screens.
+But, for the time being, you have access to some modules and screens.
 Currently:

+- F-14 (A and B) Tomcat with access to Displays panel and Auto Pilot
 - F-16C Viper with access to ICP (with DED feedback) and MFDs
+- F/A-18C Hornet with UFC (with displays feedback), DDIs and AMPCD
-- F-14 (A and B) Tomcat with access to Displays panel and Auto Pilot
+- AH-64D Apache with Keyboard and MPDs for both Pilot and CPG

+Also, "Modes" for the following FC3 planes:

+- A-10A Warthog
+- Su-25 Frogfoot
+- F-15 Eagle
+- MiG-29 Fulcrum

+(other modes modules from FC3 are very quickly to implement, request them if you have a favorite FC3 module)

 ## What this project is NOT